BenedictCodesHere/aws-bootcamp-cruddur-2023/journal/week0-overview.md

-# Week 0 — Billing and Architecture
+# Week 0 — Project Overview and Architecture

 Architectural Diagram - to be updated as time progresses